mozilla/marketplace-docs/docs/topics/payments.rst

 Setup
 -----

-To develop payments locally we would recommend that you install Webpay, Solitude and Zippy.
+To develop payments locally we would recommend that you install `Webpay`_, `Solitude`_, `Zippy`_ and `Spartacus`_.
 This will give you a complete end to end flow of how payments would work but you will be missing:

 * actual carrier or credit card charges